-☐ 5.1.1 A documented FOSS contribution policy exists;

-□ 5.1.2 A documented procedure exists that makes all Software Staff aware of the existence of the FOSS contribution policy (e.g., via training, internal wiki, or other practical communication method).
+- □ 5.1.1 A documented FOSS contribution policy; - □ 5.1.2 A documented procedure that makes all Software Staff aware of the existence of the FOSS contribution policy (e.g., via training, internal wiki, or other practical communication method).

-Ensure an organization has given reasonable consideration to developing a policy with respect to publicly contributing to FOSS.
+To ensure an organization has given reasonable consideration to developing a policy with respect to publicly contributing to FOSS.
 The FOSS contribution policy can be made a part of the overall FOSS policy of an organization or be its own separate policy.
-In the situation where contributions are not permitted at all, a policy should exist making that position clear.
+In the situation where contributions are limited or not permitted at all, a policy should exist making that position clear.

-5.2 If an organization permits contributions to FOSS projects then a process must exist that implements the FOSS contribution policy outlined in Section 5.1.
+5.2 If an organization permits contributions to FOSS projects then a process exists that implements the FOSS contribution policy outlined in Section 5.1.

-□ 5.2.1 Provided the FOSS contribution policy permits contributions, a documented procedure exists that governs FOSS contributions.
+□ 5.2.1 Provided the FOSS contribution policy permits contributions, a documented procedure that governs FOSS contributions.

-Ensure an organization has a documented process for how the organization publicly contributes FOSS.
+To ensure an organization has a documented process for how the organization publicly contributes FOSS.
 A policy may exist such that contributions are not permitted at all.
 In that situation it is understood that no procedure may exist and this requirement would nevertheless be met.

-G6: Certify Adherence to OpenChain Requirements
+Goal 6: Certify Adherence to OpenChain Requirements

-6.1 In order for an organization to be OpenChain certified, it must affirm that it has a FOSS management program that meets the criteria described in this OpenChain Specification version 1.1.
+6.1 In order for an organization to be OpenChain Certified, it must affirm that it has a FOSS management program that meets the criteria described in this OpenChain Specification version 1.2.

-□ 6.1.1 The organization affirms that a FOSS management program exists that meets all the requirements of this OpenChain Specification version 1.1.
+□ 6.1.1 An affirmation of the existence of a FOSS management program that meets all the requirements of this OpenChain Specification version 1.2.

 To ensure that if an organization declares that it has a program that is OpenChain Conforming, that such program has met all the requirements of this specification.
-The mere meeting of a subset of these requirements would not be considered sufficient to warrant a program be OpenChain certified.
+The mere meeting of a subset of these requirements would not be considered sufficient.